Bank of England says may revive securitisation to aid recovery

 "Non-bank and market-based finance widen participation and enhance diversity in the financial system," Furse said in a speech in Liverpool and made available to the media.

-Furse, a former chief executive of the London Stock Exchange, said greater diversity among investors also tends to reduce the likelihood of everyone responding in the same way in rocky markets.
+Furse, a former chief executive of the London Stock Exchange (LSE.L), said greater diversity among investors also tends to reduce the likelihood of everyone responding in the same way in rocky markets.

 Her comments come a day after the European Union's executive European Commission put reviving securitisation at the heart of its plans to boost market based finance in the 28-country bloc to raise funds for new infrastructure and nurse start-ups.